ValerioPieroni/valeriopieroni.github.io/_pages/QuantMacro.md

 **Notes** <br>
           <br>
 This is a set of notes that I developed over the years.
-Please use them with caution as this is work  in progress.
+This is work  in progress.
 I plan to add companion codes.
 If you happen to find any typos, or if you have questions, please contact me.           <br>
  <br>
 Overview <br>